hw-cookbooks/flapjack/README.md

 `node["flapjack"]["user"]`:

-User to run Flapjack as, default is `"flapjack"`
+User to run Flapjack as, the default is `"flapjack"`.

 `node["flapjack"]["group"]`: